 Teresa Gonya (Advisor)

 The UWFox chapter of the National Organization for the Reform of Marijuana Laws (NORML) strives to educate and enlighten the community about the truths and myths involving marijuana.
-Meetings are open to everyone and are held on Tuesday afternoons.
+Meetings are open to everyone.

 Teresa Gonya (Co-Advisor)